coopernurse/barrister-site/contribute.md

 [mailing list](https://groups.google.com/forum/#!forum/barrister-rpc).
 Once we have enough articles we'll aggregate them on a page on this site.

+### Write docs and tutorials

+You can [fork this web site](https://github.com/coopernurse/barrister-site) and add content.
+The site uses [Jekyll](https://github.com/mojombo/jekyll) so please install that to test your changes locally.

+I'm currently using it to generate a more *traditional* web site comprised of static pages, as opposed to a blog type format.
+But that may change as time goes on.
+If folks want more temporal content we can start using Jekyll's blog features too.

+Please use Markdown for all content.

 ### Fix a Bug

 The [download page](download.html) lists the various GitHub projects related to Barrister.
 Please